 Ph.D., Cornell University

-Beth Newman focuses on Victorian literature, and also teaches fiction, poetry, and feminist theory.
-She has published on works by Charlotte Brontë, Emily Brontë, Algernon Charles Swinburne, Alice Meynell, Henry James, and other nineteenth-century novelists, as well as on James Joyce’s Ulysses and on language and class in the nineteenth century.
-She has recently begun working on the relationship between secularism and nineteenth-century literature.
+Beth Newman focuses on Victorian literature, and also teaches fiction, poetry and feminist theory.
+She has published on works by Charlotte Brontë, Emily Brontë, Algernon Charles Swinburne, Alice Meynell, Henry James and other 19th-century novelists, as well as on James Joyce’s Ulysses, and on language and class in the 19th century.
+She has recently begun working on the relationship between secularism and 19th-century literature.

 - Gender at the Fin de Siècle